Suspect caught on Ring camera smashing through window during burglary spree: report

 CALIFORNIA POLICE SCRUTINIZED OVER MARIO GONZALEZ'S DEATH, BODYCAM FOOTAGE RELEASED

 One of the neighbors told KENS residents didn’t let the suspect get away.
-"The whole neighborhood got involved, and just kind of tracked him down," he said.
+"The whole neighborhood got involved, and just kind of tracked him down" and kept him there until poilice arrived, he said.

 He said the alleged burglar tried to break into his home but he scared him away.